FDA approved for more than 25 years

 • Targeting DHT on the scalp.
 Others, such as our hair thickening shampoo, use ingredients like saw palmetto to target DHT on the scalp and prevent thinned or damaged hair.

 • Boosting blood flow to the area.
-Some treatments, like the topical hair loss medication minoxidil, work by improving blood flow to hair follicles, which may provide extra nutrients for hair growth.
+Some treatments, like the topical hair loss medication minoxidil, improve blood flow to hair follicles, which may provide extra nutrients for hair growth.

 So, does fenugreek do any of these things?
-Currently, there’s no scientific evidence to suggest that DIY fenugreek hair masks or supplements containing fenugreek reduce DHT levels, protect hair follicles from DHT locally or stimulate blood flow to the scalp for better hair health.
+Currently, no scientific evidence suggests that DIY fenugreek hair masks or supplements containing fenugreek reduce DHT levels, protect hair follicles from DHT locally, or stimulate blood flow to the scalp for better hair health.

 Put simply, fenugreek doesn’t seem to have the same effects as other proven treatments for hair loss.